WangWenchao/wangwenchao.github.io/about.md

 permalink: /about/
 ---

-Hi,This is  Wangwenchao , English Name --Kewin Wang on the internet.
+Hi,This is  WangWenchao , English Name --Kewin Wang on the internet.
 Born in Shiyan,Hubei.
 Now living in Beijing.
 As a Programmer working at Sina  from 2011.10---now

 ### Work Experience

 Get Detail from Linkedin [ Kewin Wang ](https://www.linkedin.com/profile/view?id=108191127)
 <a href="http://cn.linkedin.com/in/kewinwang">
 <img src="https://static.licdn.com/scds/common/u/img/webpromo/btn_myprofile_160x33.png" width="160" height="33" border="0" alt="View Kewin Wang's profile on LinkedIn">
 </a>